DerNitro/su-blog.ru/src/posts/reshenie-problemy-sshpam_limitsso.en.rst

 .. image:: /images/posts/sshpam_limitsso/2020-12-24_06-37-06.png
     :width: 40%

-And change /etc/security/limits.conf
+And change ``/etc/security/limits.conf``

 .. image:: /images/posts/sshpam_limitsso/2020-12-24_06-37.png
     :width: 60%

-After gaining access to the server (restart and LiveCD) we were surprised, there are no lifted limits!
+After gaining access to the server (restart and Live-CD) we were surprised, there are no lifted limits!

 What happened